segf00lt/website/content/blog/inevitability.md

 # Progress

 Like everyone, I too am susceptible to the idea of *progress*.
-Even people who identify as postmodernists sometimes fall prey to this meme.
-George Hotz for example, _famous postmodernist_, is also a believer in _the singularity_.
+Even people who identify as postmodernists sometimes fall prey to this meme. _The singularity_ is one such example.
 To make sure we're all using the same definition, technological singularity happens when the rate of technological development gets so high that changes in human civilization become unforeseeable and uncontrollable.
 Additionally, I think it's fair to say that most people who believe in the singularity also believe we're inexorably moving towards it&#8212;&ldquo;the genie is out of the bottle&rdquo;.

 Okay, so why did I bring up postmodernism?
 Well, a rough definition of it would be skepticism of the &ldquo;grand modernist narratives&rdquo;.
 It just so happens that